-Once you have confirmed your place on a project, you will receive travel instructions by email that will help you to prepare for your travels and IVS will send you pre-departure instructions including any travel assistance information.
-When the project start date approaches (at the latest usually one month before the "workcamp" start date) you will receive an infosheet with detailed instructions on how to get to your project from the nearest large town or city.
+Once you have confirmed your place on a project, you will receive travel instructions by email that will help you to prepare for your travels.
+When the project start date approaches (latest one month before) you will receive an infosheet with detailed instructions on how to get to your project from the nearest large town or city.
 Some projects may ask you to go to a ´meeting point´ at a particular time, from where you will be picked up by the project hosts and taken to the project site.
-In other cases you may need to make your own way to the "workcamp" location.
-The infosheet will always contain in-country emergency phone numbers.
+In other cases you may need to make your own way to the workcamp.
+The infosheet will always contain emergency phone numbers.
 Most arrival times tend to be in the afternoon or early evening and you should arrive on the day indicated as the start date of the project.

 Before you go you will receive an infosheet with detailed information about the project including a list of what to bring.
 Usually these are standard items such as a sleeping bag/mat (not always necessary), clothes to work in, games and so on.
 Equipment and materials for the work is provided by the hosts.The most important thing is to bring plenty of enthusiasm and energy!

-The work varies greatly between the different "workcamps".
+The work varies greatly between the different workcamps.
 You could work in environmental conservation on beaches in Morocco, organise activities for children with disabilities in Latvia, or work with elderly people in mountain villages in Japan.
 The projects are always of some tangible benefit to the community and must follow certain criteria.
-As a volunteer, you only need to work as hard as you are able to.
-However, you should remember that many people have contributed a great deal of time and effort to make the projects possible, so you should feel a sense of responsibility towards doing the job to the best of your abilities.
+Naturally as a volunteer, you only need to work as hard as you are able.
+However, you should remember that many people have contributed a great deal of time and effort to make the projects possible, so you should feel a sense of responsibility towards doing the job well.

-For short-term projects you do not need any specific skills or qualifications.
-However, there is one important skill that you need: the ability to adapt, and live and work cooperatively with a group of other international volunteers, with lots of enthusiasm and motivation as well as the willingness to experience something completely new.
+For Short Term projects you do not need any specific skills or qualifications.
+However, there is one important skill that you need: the ability to live and work cooperatively with a group of other international volunteers, with lots of enthusiasm and motivation as well as the willingness to experience something completely new.
 If you apply for a project where you need to work with children and vulnerable adults, you may be asked to complete a declaration and supply your police check and references (especially in UK and Ireland).
 Some countries also ask for medical certificates (Russia).
 For projects in the Global South it is required that you have experience of a workcamps prior to this.

 SCI projects are open to everyone over 18 years of age.
 For projects in the Global South there is a minimum age requirement of 20 years.

-A handful of projects have specific age restrictions due to funding requirements set by external agencies.
-This information is always included in the project description so you will know before you apply for a particular project.
+A handful of projects has age restrictions due to the fact that these projects are funded by external agencies.
+This kind of information is always included in the project description so you will know before you apply for a particular project.

 Some countries require that you have a visa in advance of your travel.
 In these situations the hosting organisation will provide invitation letters and supporting documentation to help you get your visa.
 However in all cases it is your responsibility to apply for and collect your visa.
-Your SCI branch, IVS, cannot do this for you and has no control over immigration policies in other countries.
+Your SCI branch cannot do this for you and has no control over immigration policies in other countries.
 You will need to make sure that you apply for visas in due time (at least one month before your project start date) and to have a valid passport.
-If you wish, IVS can provide a visa application service through a third party, however this will incur additional cost payable to the service provider.

 Your fee contributes towards the overall running costs of SCI and supports the activities of your branch in your country.
 This includes the costs involved in running international projects in your country, establishing the projects, publicity and recruitment, training and insuring volunteers, monitoring, evaluating and developing the programme.
 By registering with your branch, you are effectively supporting the whole network of like minded voluntary organisations working for peace and greater international understanding throughout the world.
 Your fee does not go towards food and accommodation on your project.
 These costs are covered by the local project and local fundraising.